Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/1s60xGW.png)

-1.Determines the translator to compare the similarity use Column ID.
+1. Determines the translator to compare the similarity use Column ID.
 By using:
 * Node Row Fillter

 ![Imgur](https://i.imgur.com/nqRDRdp.png)

-2.Use Similarity Search to test similarity.
+2. Use Similarity Search to test similarity.
 By using:
 * Node Similarity Search